Creative Virtual Reality BA(Hons)

 During the first year of your virtual reality course, you'll learn the basics of either game and virtual experience design, or the digital art process, alongside the pipelines and processes used to create immersive experiences.
 We'll explore the different areas of virtual reality, and develop applications using industry-standard methods.

-Game Design 1 [Designers] / Introduction to Character Art [Artists]
+Game Design 1 [Designers] / Character Art 1 [Artists]

-VR Design 1 [Designers] / Introduction to Environment Art [Artists]
+VR Design 1 [Designers] / Environment Art [Artists]

 Game Design 2 [Designers] / Environment Art 2 [Artists]